Is a land mortgage the same as a home mortgage?

 Many builders advise that you consider the state of the economy when deciding when to build on your land.
 For instance, look at interest rate trends and construction material cost trends - like the price of wood.
 If there are high interest rates, which can be lowered with a refinance, any savings might be negated by a rising cost in construction materials.
 Our blog Can I Buy Land Now and Build Later? goes into a little more detail on this topic.

 Can I buy land and build a home with one loan?

 Yes, you can buy land and build a home with one loan.
-At Farm Credit, we call this a Construction to Permanent Loan (C2P).
+This type of loan is typically referred to as a Construction to Permanent Loan (C2P).

-What are my options with MAFC when building?
+What are my options with Horizon Farm Credit when building?

 Here at Horizon Farm Credit, we have experts available to help find the best financing solution when building your dream home.
 We can help finance all types of homes such as stick built, modular, doublewide manufactured, and even Barndominiums, which are pole buildings that include living space and are becoming quite popular in rural areas.

 We can help pre-qualify you before you even talk to a builder so you know what monthly payment and amount out of pocket you can expect when selecting your home.
 We will be with you every step of the way through finalizing the contract and plans with the builder to ensure all costs are accounted for, to moving in and making your dream a reality.
 We are happy to answer any questions you may have so please do not hesitate to contact your local office or loan officer!